pschaus/book_lepl1402/source/part4.rst

 Iterators
 ===========

 An iterator is an object that facilitates the traversal of a data structure, especially collections, in a systematic manner without exposing the underlying details of that structure.
-The primary purpose of an iterator is to allow a programmer to process each element of a collection, one at a time, without needing to understand the inner workings or specific layout of the collection.
+The primary purpose of an iterator is to allow a programmer to process each element of a collection, one at a time, without needing to understand the inner workings or the specific memory layout of the collection.

-Java provides an Iterator interface in the ``java.util`` package, which is implemented by various collection classes.
-This allows objects of those classes to return iterator instances to traverse through the collection.
+Java provides an ``Iterator`` interface in the ``java.util`` package, which is implemented by various collection classes.
+This allows objects of those classes to create iterator instances on demand that can be used to traverse through the collection.

 An iterator acts like a cursor pointing to some element within the collection.
 The two important methods of an iterator are:

-* ``hasNext()``: Returns true if there are more elements to iterate over.
+* ``hasNext()``: Returns ``true`` if and only if there are more elements to iterate over.
 * ``next()``: Returns the next element in the collection and advances the iterator.
+This method fails if ``hasNext()`` is ``false``.

-The method ``remove()`` is optional and we will not use it in this course.
+The method ``remove()`` is optional and will not be covered in this course.

 The next example show how to use an iterator to print every element of a list.

 ..  code-block:: java
-    :caption: Iterator Usage Example
+    :caption: ``Iterator`` Usage Example
     :name: iterator